Non-linear additive twist of Fourier coefficients of $GL(3) \times GL(2)$ and $GL(3)$ Maass forms

+There are two oscillatory terms in the above sum.
+We will use the delta method to separate these oscillations.
+Moreover, we will introduce an extra $v$-integral.
+More precisely, we rewrite the sum $ S_r(X)$ in \eqref{s(x)value} as

-where $U(x)$ is a smooth function supported in $[1/2,5/2]$, with $U(x)=1$ for $x \in [1,2]$, satisfying $U^{(j)}(x) \ll_{j}1$ and $\int V(x) dx =1$.
-The $v$-integral in \eqref{v-integral} serves as a ``conductor lowering mechanism" which is introduced by Munshi in his ground breaking work on sub-convexity bounds for $GL(3)$ in t-aspect \cite{munshi1}.
+where $K=X^{\beta -\eta} < X^{\beta}$ is a parameter which will be chosen later optimally, and $U(x)$ is a smooth function supported in $[1/2,5/2]$, with $U(x)=1$ for $x \in [1,2]$, and $U^{(j)}(x) \ll_{j}1$.
+The $v$-integral in \eqref{v-integral} serves as a ``conductor lowering mechanism" which is introduced by Munshi in his ground breaking work on subconvexity bounds for $GL(3)$ $L$-functions in t-aspect \cite{munshi1}.